gradle/gradle/design-docs/java-annotation-processing.md

 # Java Annotation Processing

-This spec aims at making Java annotation processing a first-class citizen in Gradle.
+This spec aims to improve Java annotation processing in Gradle.
+Some stories might not live in Gradle core but describe functionality that might can live better in 3party plugins.

 ## Use cases